PlanktoScope/PlanktoScope/documentation/docs/setup/software/index.md

 Currently, each version of the PlanktoScope OS is provided as two SD card images, corresponding to the two different hardware configurations supported by the PlanktoScope software:

 - `adafruithat`: this configuration of the PlanktoScope OS is compatible with v2.1 of the PlanktoScope hardware, which uses the Adafruit Stepper Motor HAT.
+The default configuration files are for hardware v2.1, but you can select other hardware versions in the [post-installation configuration](config.md) process.

 - `planktoscopehat`: this configuration of the PlanktoScope OS is compatible with all versions of the PlanktoScope hardware starting with hardware v2.3; those hardware versions use a custom HAT.
 Note that in software versions v2.3 and v2023.9.0, the word `pscopehat` was used instead of `planktoscopehat`.
+The default configuration files are for hardware v2.5, but you can select other hardware versions in the [post-installation configuration](config.md) process.

+- `fairscope-latest`: this configuration of the PlanktoScope OS is identical to the `planktoscopehat`, but it also changes the default configuration files to be for hardware version v2.6 instead of hardware version 2.5.

-If you have a v2.1 PlanktoScope, you should probably use an `adafruithat` SD card image; if you have a PlanktoScope from FairScope or any hardware version after v2.3, you should probably use the `planktoscopehat` SD card image.
+If you have a PlanktoScope from FairScope, you should probably use the `fairscope-latest` SD card image; otherwise, if you have a non-FairScope PlanktoScope with hardware version v2.3 or later, you should probably use the `planktoscopehat` SD card image; otherwise, if you have a v2.1 PlanktoScope, you should probably use an `adafruithat` SD card image.

 ## Installation